moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 **Example:**

-In the `get_` function of the Dropdown Tool, you define which option of the dropdown list is selected by **default** (i.e. when you open the slide).
-Also, you define which other options should appear/are available in the dropdown list.
+In the `get_` function of the Dropdown Tool, you define which options should appear/are available in the dropdown list and, in addition, which option will be selected by **default** (i.e. when you open the slide)

 #### 5.2.2 The `set_` Function

 In the `set_` function, we define what happens when the tool **executed**.

 We can configure the `set_` function in such a way that it changes a parameter value of another tool.
-This way, we can set up **interactions** between tools.
+This is how we can set up **interactions** between tools.

 **Example:**